Unbiased Markov chain Monte Carlo with couplings

 \subsection{Gibbs sampling}

-Gibbs sampling consists in updating components of a Markov chain by alternately sampling from conditional distributions of the target \citep[Chapter 10 of][]{robert2004monte}.
+Gibbs sampling is another popular class of MCMC algorithms, in which components of a Markov chain are updated alternately by sampling from the target conditional distributions \citep[Chapter 10 of][]{robert:casella:2004}, implemented e.g. in the software packages JAGS \citep{plummer2003jags}.
 In Bayesian statistics, these conditional distributions sometimes belong to a standard family such as Normal, Gamma, or Inverse Gamma.
-If all conditional distributions are standard, then the Markov kernel of the Gibbs sampler is itself tractable, and a maximal coupling can be implemented following Section \ref{subsec:maximalcoupling}.
-However, in many cases at least one of the conditional updates is intractable and requires a Metropolis step.
-We therefore focus on maximal couplings of each conditional update, using either full conditional distributions or Metropolis updates.
+Otherwise, the conditional updates might require MH steps.
+We can introduce couplings in each conditional update, using either maximal couplings of the target conditionals, if these are standard distributions, or maximal couplings of the proposal distributions in MH steps targeting the target conditionals.
 Controlling the probability of meeting at the next step over a set, as required for the application of Proposition \ref{prop:vgeometric}, can be done on a case-by-case basis.
-Drifts conditions for Gibbs samplers also tend to rely on case-by-case arguments \citep[see e.g.][]{rosenthal1996analysis}.
+Drift conditions for Gibbs samplers also tend to rely on case-by-case arguments \citep[see e.g.][]{rosenthal1996analysis}.

-In generic state space models, the conditional particle filter is an MCMC algorithm targeting the distribution of the latent process given the observations.
-It is a Gibbs sampler on an extended state space \citep{andrieu:doucet:holenstein:2010}.
-Couplings of such Gibbs samplers are the focus of \citet{jacob2017smoothing}, where a combination of common random numbers and maximal couplings leads to pairs of chains that satisfy Assumptions \ref{assumption:marginaldistributions}-\ref{assumption:sticktogether}.